Pet food banks

 Scotland

 In Scotland, The Edinburgh Dog and Cat Home offers wet and dry food, jackets, collars, leads, bowls and bedding for those in need.
-The charity has partnered with 50 human food banks and supported over 7,000 pets in 2021.
+The charity has partnered with 90 human food banks and supported thousands of pets through this service.
 They have an Amazon Wishlist if you’re able to help them deliver essentials to pet parents across the country.

 Wales

 In North Wales, the Pet Rescue Welfare Association is a small charity helping local pet owners by offering free food to those who might not be able to afford to buy it themselves.
-All they need is a utility bill as confirmation of your address and some information about your pet to provide the right amount and type of food for free.
 Their Amazon Wishlist gives people the chance to give back if they’re able to, allowing the charity to help even more owners in their local community.

 England

-Blue Cross is offering help to pet owners in and around Sheffield, Manchester and Grimsby, providing food to those who have been referred by a standard food bank.
+Blue Cross is offering help to pet owners around the country, providing food to those who are otherwise struggling to feed their companions.

 What else can I do?